justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/arch-desktop/README.md

 # ArchLinux Desktop

 Provides a vagrant template to run an ArchLinux virtual machine with provisioners.
-Provisioners can add GNOME, KDE desktop environments.
+Provisioners can add GNOME, KDE desktop or command line only environments.

 For a simple `Vagrantfile` to run an ArchLinux desktop environment with KDE, see the `kde` folder.